Ethereum Name Service announced the release of a governance token

 “Starting today, people can nominate themselves as delegates to manage ENS.
 The $ ENS tokens will be available for receiving in a week (the snapshot was taken yesterday).
 We will provide more detailed information at the same time ”, – specified in ENS.

-Recall that the co-founder of Ethereum Vitalik Buterin believes that voting with management tokens carries a number of threats to the development of projects.
+Recall that the co-founder of Ethereum Vitalik Buterin expressed the opinion that voting with management tokens poses a number of threats to the development of projects.

 Subscribe to ForkLog news on Facebook.